hhaji/Deep-Learning/README.md

     * Blog: [What’s Coming in TensorFlow 2.0](https://medium.com/tensorflow/whats-coming-in-tensorflow-2-0-d3663832e9b8) by the TensorFlow Team
     * Blog: [How to Load, Convert, and Save Images With the Keras API](https://machinelearningmastery.com/how-to-load-convert-and-save-images-with-the-keras-api/) by Jason Brownlee
     * Blog: [How to Load Large Datasets From Directories for Deep Learning in Keras](https://machinelearningmastery.com/how-to-load-large-datasets-from-directories-for-deep-learning-with-keras/) by Jason Brownlee
+    * Blog: [How to Configure Image Data Augmentation in Keras](https://machinelearningmastery.com/how-to-configure-image-data-augmentation-when-training-deep-learning-neural-networks/) by Jason Brownlee

     ```
     Additional Reading: